Education: Sexual Risk Avoidance

 What we do:

-Our prevention program is titled “Promoting Health Among Teens! – Comprehensive Abstinence and Safer Sex Intervention.”
+Our Sexual Risk Avoidance program is titled “Promoting Health Among Teens! – Comprehensive Abstinence and Safer Sex Intervention.”
 This program is research-and-evidence-based, culturally relevant for our target population, adaptable based on the delivery needs of youth development partners and includes corresponding parent components.
 It has been proven effective in reducing the risk of HIV, STDs and teen pregnancy.
+Students in our program learn about abstinence and the costs and benefits of birth control.
 The core elements of this program are as follows:

 Teen Program Summary:

 Our teen program consists of 5 sessions covering topics about relationships, self-esteem, boundaries, emotional and physical consequences of sex (STDs/HIV, unplanned pregnancy), technology and pornography.
 The sessions can be broken up into a variety of time lengths to meet an organization's needs.
 If requested, the youth can be split into gender-focused groups to allow for and encourage a more comfortable conversation environment.
 Each presentation will be led by a trained Hope Clinic staff member and/or volunteer, who is skilled in presenting the material and encouraging discussion.
 In addition to the prevention staff, a medical staff member will also be present at different times throughout the program to help answer any medical questions.